enzowyf/promise4k/README.md

 # Promise4K
 A promise implementation for Kotlin/JVM.
-The Api is exactly the same as Promise in JavaScipt.
+The Api is exactly the same as Promise in JavaScript.

 ## Syntax
 To learn about promises, read [Using promises]([Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)) first.